-If you believe you have been entrapped by a parole officer, a transit cop, or any other law enforcer, you need a lawyer as soon as possible.
+If you believe you have been entrapped by a parole officer, a cop, or any other law enforcement officer, you need an experienced criminal defense attorney as soon as possible.
 Our team offers free consultations to help you get started on your case.
-In the meanwhile, here is what you need to know.
+Meanwhile, here is what you need to know.

 What Is and What Is Not Entrapment?